s-ball/GitVersionInfo/README.md

     [path\to\]BuildVersionInfo [/I:version.ini] /S [version.bin] || del versioninfo.rc2

+### BEWARE:

+In the current versions (0.8.1 or 0.9.0), `BuildVersionInfo` can be unable to find the ini file if you give a relative path.
+Maybe I will fix that in a future version, but anyway, in case of problem you should first try to give an absolute path for `version.ini`.

 ## Contributing

 As this project is developped on my free time, I cannot guarantee very fast feedbacks.
 Anyway, I shall be glad to receive issues or pull requests on GitHUB.